 At the front, the It has a 90/90 x 17 tubeless tyre; and at the back a 100/90 x 17 tubeless tyre.
 The wheels are 17-inch alloys.
 In general, the tyres perform well, giving a stable and comfortable ride on a variety of road surfaces, and cope well with wet and slippery conditions.

-The bike is available in three shades: Plasma Blue, Cocktail Wine Red and Midnight Black.
-Bajaj India has introduced new speed line shades for Pulsar range comprising of Pulsar 135, Pulsar 150, Pulsar 180 and Pulsar 220.
-The new shades are blue with combination of black, red with combination of black and all-black shade.
-The new shades have given a fresh lease to life to the Pulsar models and have further enhanced the overall looks of the bikes.
+The bike is available in three shades: Cocktail Wine Red, Pearl Metallic White and Sapphire Blue.
+The new shades have given a fresh lease to life to the Pulsar models and have further enhanced the overall looks of the bike.

 There are few accessories included with the standard bike – no doubt in an attempt to keep the price down – but extras can be purchased on top, including seat covers and bike covers.